MEETING OF IUFRO WG 7.03.13

 Dr Maartje Klapwijk is an insect ecologist working with forest insects.
 From the start of her research path she has been interested in anthropogenic influences on species interactions.
 Over time her interest in host-parasitoid interactions in the context of habitat fragmentation and climate change, transformed into a focus on insect outbreaks and climate change.
 Currently, her work evolves around the potential to use ecological mechanisms in forests to mitigate the risk of insect damage.
 She still has a focus on interactions between insect herbivores and their natural enemies but endeavors to put these interactions in a tri-trophic and anthropogenic framework of forest management.

-This includes the Welcome Reception, dinners, teas and lunches, and shuttle service from ORT International Airport in Johannesburg to Future Africa (and back to airport).
-The post-meeting field trip is NOT included in the registration fees.
+Registration fees include the Welcome Reception, dinners, teas and lunches, and shuttle service from ORT International Airport in Johannesburg to Future Africa (and back to airport).
+The post-meeting field trip includes accommodation, meals and transport.

 After online registration you will be sent a confirmation email, followed by instructions on how to pay the registration and field trip fees.